markolalovic/epi-behavior-models/README.md

 *The red dashed lines and markers indicate the ground-truth parameters used to generate the synthetic observations.*

 ### 2. Behavioral model (Mixed form)
-Recovery of parameters including the behavioral sensitivity $\zeta$.
+Recovery of parameters when including the behavioral sensitivity $\zeta$:
 ```bash
 python3 src/run_example.py --model behavior
 ```